liferay/liferay-docs/develop/tutorials/articles/230-wysiwyg-editors/04-alloy-editor/01-creating-and-contributing-new-buttons-to-alloyeditor.markdown

 Now that your button is included, you can learn how to make the button available in the editor's toolbar next.

 ## Using the Button in a Toolbar [](id=using-the-button-in-a-toolbar)

 As explained in the [Modifying an Editor's Configuration](/develop/tutorials/-/knowledge_base/7-0/modifying-an-editors-configuration) tutorial, you can configure which buttons show in the AlloyEditor toolbars by adding your own `EditorConfigContributor`.
 This file allows you to specify where in the toolbar your button should appear.
-The example configuration below doesn't specify a portlet name, so the button will be added to the global AlloyEditor.
+The example configuration below doesn't specify a portlet name, so the button is added to the global AlloyEditor.

     package com.liferay.frontend.editor.alloyeditor.my.button.web.editor.configuration;